gost-dom/project-harmony/README.md

 This package contains helpers for querying the DOM.
 The shaman helps drive ghosts away (couldn't call it excorsist, too complicated to type in Go code).

+This would eventually be extracted to a separate project; this just serves as a place to experiment with patterns.

 All of these are incomplete, and just works on the element types that are actually used in this codebase